-CSRD Development Approval Information Bylaw No. 664, as authorized by Division 6 of the Local Government Act, applies to all lands within Electoral Area E. Bylaw No. 644 gives the CSRD authority to require an applicant to provide information on the impact of the activity or development that is subject to the application.
-The Bylaw also specifies the matters for which additional on-site and off-site information will be required, including but not limited to:
+CSRD Development Approval Information Bylaw No. 664 (as amended from time to time), as authorized by Division 6 or Part 14 of the Local Government Act, applies to all lands within Electoral Area E. Bylaw No. 644 (as amended from time time) gives the CSRD authority to require an applicant to provide information on the impact of the activity or development that is subject to